earthrise-media/cafo/README.md

 # CAFO

-To set up the conda environment for executing the notebooks, run `source create_environment.sh` from the `environments/` subdirectory.
+To set up the `cafo` conda environment for executing the notebooks, run `source create_environment.sh` from the `environments/` subdirectory.